olsonse/pdq/doc/architecture.rst

 Features
 --------

-Each PDQ2 card contains one FPGA that feeds three DAC channels.
+Each PDQ card contains one FPGA that feeds three DAC channels.
-Multiple PDQ2 cards can be combined into a stack.
+Multiple PDQ cards can be combined into a stack.
 There is one data connection and one set of digital control lines connected to a stack, common to all cards, all FPGAs, and all channels in that stack.

-Each channel of the PDQ2 can generate a waveform :math:`w(t)` that is the sum of a cubic spline :math:`a(t)` and a sinusoid modulated in amplitude by a cubic spline :math:`b(t)` and in phase/frequency by a quadratic spline :math:`c(t)`:
+Each channel of the PDQ can generate a waveform :math:`w(t)` that is the sum of a cubic spline :math:`a(t)` and a sinusoid modulated in amplitude by a cubic spline :math:`b(t)` and in phase/frequency by a quadratic spline :math:`c(t)`:

 .. math::
     w(t) = a(t) + b(t) \cos(c(t))